War of 17–92: Casselberry v. Fern Park

 After nearly two decades of battles, the residents of Casselberry were finally given their own post office.
 Kind of.

 On October 1, 1957, a Casselberry branch opened just fifty feet from its parent Fern Park post office.
-Effectively it meant those desiring to keep their Fern Park address could do so; those set on having the “Casselberry, Fla.” postmark would head two doors down to the substation.
+Effectively, it meant those desiring to keep their Fern Park address could do so; those set on having the “Casselberry, Fla.” postmark would head two doors down to the substation.

 The majority of locals still identified with Fern Park.
 Around 300 boxes remained registered at the older office after 200 switched loyalties to the new Casselberry contract station.
 However, the ratio started to shift with a little help from the mailbox mafia.